rcantini/rcantini.github.io/content/talk/RTSI2021/index.md

 ---
-title: A visual tool for reducing returns in e-commerce platforms
+title: RTSI 2021
 event: 6th online Forum on Research and Technologies for Society and Industry Innovation for a smart world (RTSI 2021)
 event_url: https://rtsi2021.ieeesezioneitalia.it/
 location: Napoli, Italy
-summary: 6th online Forum on Research and Technologies for Society and Industry Innovation for a smart world - RTSI 2021
+summary: 6th online Forum on Research and Technologies for Society and Industry Innovation for a smart world - RTSI 2021 abstract:"A visual tool for reducing returns in e-commerce platforms"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.